 AEAB also assessed the written and oral communication skills of our students in the AGEC 401V - Internship in Agribusiness course, which is part of a new requirement in our curriculum known as the Capstone Requirement.
 General Education Curriculum Goal 6 is accomplished in the course, partly by the completion of a 1,250 word essay and an oral presentation.
 The faculty member instructing the course evaluated student essays and oral presentations by use of the rubric attached in the appendix.
 The students' performance on the essay and oral presentation are used here to assess the written and oral communication skills of students in the AEAB.
-Seven students (all seniors) were enrolled in the Agribusiness Internship course during the fall semester; however, going forward, we will collect these data during all semesters, including the summer, and have a more robust sample of our students.
-Assessment scores are reported in Table 2.
+36 students were enrolled in the Agribusiness Internship course during the summer and fall 2021, and spring 2022 semesters.
+Assessment summary scores are reported in Table 2.